What Does Range Mean In A Car?

 Using appliances such as air conditioning, heated seats, radio, sat-nav, or headlights can influence performance and decrease fuel economy.

-Modern air conditioning systems are frighteningly efficient and put very little drag on the camshaft.
+Modern air conditioning systems are remarkably efficient and put very little drag on the camshaft.
 However, in electric cars, they use a lot of power.

 There are always more and more electrical appliances in our cars.
 Internal combustion engines depend on an electrical supply from the alternator and battery to create the spark, igniting the fuel.
-The spark could fail if many other appliances draw this electrical charge away, reducing engine power and fuel efficiency.
+The spark could fail if numerous other devices draw this electrical charge away, reducing engine power and fuel efficiency.

 In electric vehicles, the fewer electrical appliances you use, the better.